-8. View of Fishhook Lake from the boat launch.
+8. A view of Fishhook Lake from the boat launch.
 The short dirt road

 to the boat launch makes a fairly sharp turn with trees on both sides of

-the road, and larger vehicles might have substantial difficulties
+the road, and larger vehicles might have a

-navigating there with a boat trailer.
+substantial difficulty navigating with a boat trailer.
 There is also a large

 there with parking for 10+ vehicles.